 The church of St.Dunstan-in-the-East has survived a lot during its 900-year history, including the Great Fire of London in 1666.

-An English parish church located halfway between the Tower of London and the London Bridge, it was originally built during Norman times.
-Although the Great Fire caused terrible damage to the church it was faithfully rebuilt, and topped with a steeple designed by Sir Christopher Wren.
+An English parish church located halfway between the Tower of London and London Bridge, it was originally built during Norman times.
+Although the Great Fire caused terrible damage to the church it was faithfully rebuilt and topped with a steeple designed by Sir Christopher Wren.

-By the end of the Blitz, over 1,000,000 London homes were destroyed, including much of the old Saxon church.
+By the end of the Blitz, over 1 million London homes had been destroyed, including much of the old Saxon church.
 After the war, with much of London in rubble, the slow rebuilding process began.
 But St. Dunstan-in-the-East remained in ruins.
-In 1967, the City of London Corporation decided to turn the bombed out shell of the church into a public garden, which remains to this day.
+In 1967, the City of London Corporation decided to turn the bombed-out shell of the church into a public garden, which remains to this day.

 Know Before You Go

 Be forewarned, this spot is popular for Instagramers.
 Get there early and avoid the weekends, if you don't want to compete for photographs.